 This week I am excited to welcome Ayelet Marinovich, MA, CCC-SLP as a guest blogger for Tandem Speech Therapy.
-She is the owner of Strength in Words in the San Francisco Bay area.
+She is the owner and creator of Learn With Less and lives in the San Francisco Bay area.
 Ayelet specializes in promoting caregiver/baby interaction and supporting parent education through music, play, sensory experiences, and language-rich environments.

 Many of us have seen, first-hand, the power of music.
 We know that it can capture the attention of young children; we know that playing different kinds of music has an effect on our own mood and state.
 But what is it about that act of singing to a young child that is so magical?
 What is the benefit of using music as a tool to support early communication?

 We know that infants and toddlers learn “holistically,” meaning that learning in one area cannot be separated from learning in another.They truly are learning through experience, and in order to do that, each part of learning influences and informs another.
 Music is a tool that naturally creates a holistic learning environment.
 When you move to the rhythm, you are moving your body (either with small or large movements, engaging various muscle groups).
 When you listen to and sing a melody, it is similar to the intonation in our speech patterns.
 The various parts of a song (verses, chorus) create a pattern, which we decode, and can then classify the various elements.
 Finally, we think of musical experiences as a moment of togetherness, where we can look at each other, dance with each other, and play together.
 So, music really does beautifully address and help to promote all areas of development.
 You can see how each of these elements is intricately layered on top of one another and is happening simultaneously.They cannot be separated.

 What is it that singing provides from a speech and language perspective?